 Dr. Hering serves as president of the Physicians’ Association for Anthroposophic Medicine (PAAM), co-director of PAAM medical training, and co-founder of the Foundation for Health Creation, a non-profit dedicated to patient education and outreach.

 Dr. Hering continues to develop her passion for teaching.
 She serves as adjunct faculty at Touro University College of Osteopathic Medicine, faculty for Anthroposophic physician training programs and the Bay Area Center for Waldorf Teacher Training (BACWTT), and guest lecturer at schools and conferences.

-She is board certified in Anthroposophic Medicine and Osteopathic Manipulative Medicine, and is a current member of the American Osteopathic Association, American Academy of Osteopathy, Cranial Academy, Physicians Association for Anthroposophic Medicine, and the Anthroposophic Society.
+She is board certified in Osteopathic Manipulative Medicine, certified in Anthroposophic Medicine, and is a current member of the American Osteopathic Association, American Academy of Osteopathy, Cranial Academy, Physicians Association for Anthroposophic Medicine, and American College of Anthroposophic Medicine.

 She deeply enjoys her daily work with patients and practitioners in her integrative medical practice.
 To learn more about her clinic, please visit liveoakmed.org.
 She is the joyful mother of two girls educated in waldorf school.